Whelping/Puppy Raising Area

 When they are just beginning to start eating and learning the litter box, we keep the area simple.
 There is room for potty area and room for sleeping/playing area.
 Because they don't naturally want to potty where they sleep, this helps them to start thinking about where they need to potty and they begin to figure out that the litter box is that place!

 As the puppies grow and begin to get more active, their whelping box layout changes and gets bigger.
-At this point they have typically started to know where to go and potty so we make the area bigger to allow them more space to play and explore.
+At this point they begin to know where to go and potty so we make the area bigger to allow them more space to play and explore.

 Weather permitting, as soon as they are 5-6 weeks old, they will be introduced to the doggy door so they can start going outside to potty, play, and explore.
 The layout again changes to accommodate this!
 The whelping boxes are replaced by a puppy play pen and connected so that they can come inside to eat, drink, sleep, play but also go outside at their own leisure to play, explore, nap in the sun!